Creating an effective business plan for your SME

 A SWOT analysis will also enable you to identify early on the potential barriers to achieving your goals.
 It may be, for example, that you need to hire a new member of staff or invest in some new equipment.

-Outline your financial position
+Outlining your financial position in your business plan

 The chances are you will be creating some kind of financial forecast regardless of whether or not you usually create a business plan.
 Knowing your current financial position, managing your cash flow and budgeting for any required expenditure are essential elements of running a business.